legion1318/Creeper/README.md

 basically scans all the open ports of a targer IP or HOSTNAME It is written in Python using python3-nmap

-Supported on LINUX only
+Supported on LINUX

-Tested on LNUX only
+Tested on LINUX

+Installion

 git clone https://github.com/legion1318/Creeper.git